AF-GRILL/DISPluginForUnreal/README.md

     - **Exercise ID**: The exercise ID of the DIS sim this project will be associated with.
     - **Site ID**: The site ID of this DIS sim.
     - **Application ID**: The application ID of this DIS sim.
-    - **Auto Connect Send Addresses**: Whether or not the UDP sockets for sending DIS packets should be auto connected.
+    - **Auto Connect Send Addresses**: Whether or not the UDP socket(s) for sending DIS packets should be auto connected.
     - **Auto Connect Send Sockets**: The send sockets to automatically setup if 'Auto Connect Send Addresses' is enabled.
         - IP Address
             - The IP address to send DIS packets on.
 Should be a Multicast address if the socket connection type is set to Multicast.